rraju1/Adv_jpeg_compression/website.md

 ## Adverserial images: Fast Sign Gradient Method (FGSM) Attack

 We will now describe the Fast Gradient Sign Method (FGSM) attack.
-FGSM is an attack algorithm which takes the sign function of the gradient of the classification loss with respect to the input image and multiplies it by a scalar, \(\epsilon\).
+FGSM is an attack algorithm which takes the sign function of the gradient of the classification loss with respect to the input image and multiplies it by a scalar, $\epsilon$.
 This product is then added back to the original image to create an adversarial example.
 The analytical form of this attack is given as: